 This type of chatbot learns from all the conversations it has had to improve accuracy and understanding over time.
 Using natural, everyday language in their responses creates the illusion that chatbots are simple creatures, but that could not be more wrong.

 The complicated algorithms, analytics, optimisations, APIs, routing, UX and everything else behind the scenes directly result from the hard work of thousands of individuals involved in computer programming for the last 50 years.

 The best chatbots use both.
 Soprano, powered by Ubisend, uses machine learning to answer questions in real-time and structured flow to guide people to organised conversations.

-The future potential of conversational AI
+The future of conversational AI

 Conversations are indeed nothing new.
 Humans have been having conversations for thousands of years.
 But how are chatbots reshaping the future of business conversations?